 Shalman Dentistry

 Both crowns and veneers should last for years before they need replacing.
 However, it’s important to look after them properly as this will prolong their life.
 Make sure you brush and floss around them thoroughly and see your dentist regularly for checkups and cleanings.

-For more information about the porcelain crowns and veneers at Shalman Dentistry, visit our dental center in Lower Manhattan or call us: (212) 658-1093
+For more information about the porcelain crowns and veneers at Shalman Dentistry, visit our dental center in Lower Manhattan, schedule a dental appointment or call us: (212) 658-1093

+Shalman Dentistry